lorenzobracciale/starter-hugo-academic/content/event/2021_greenpass_tv/index.md

 ---
-title: 'How Digital Green Certificate (aka Green Pass) works'
+title: 'How the Digital Green Certificate (aka Green Pass) works'
 event: 'Technical explaination of the technology behind the Digital Green Certificate'
 event_url: ''
 location: University of Rome Tor Vergata